Attend to the Difference: Cross-Modality Person Re-identification via Contrastive Correlation: Proposed Method

 \subsection{Dual-path Spatial-structure-preserving Common Space Network}

-A Dual-path Spatial-structure-preserving Common Space Network is designed to extract common features with the shape of 3D convolution feature maps for the input RGB and IR images.
+A Dual-path Spatial-structure-preserving Common Space Network (DSCSN) is designed to extract common features with the shape of 3D convolution feature maps for the input RGB and IR images.
 It consists of two branches: RGB-branch and IR-branch and both the branches are designed to have similar network structures.
 Note that it mainly contains two steps: modality specific feature extraction and common feature embedding.
 Feature extraction step focuses on capturing modality specific information for different image modalities, and the feature embedding step aims to learn common features of RGB and IR image modalities.

-As shown in Figure~\ref{fig:arch}, RGB images and IR images are fed into the Dual-path Spatial-structure-preserving Common Space Network.
+As shown in Figure~\ref{fig:arch}, RGB images and IR images are fed into the DSCSN.
 The low-level layers without sharing parameters are designed as the feature extraction part to extract the modality-specific features.
 After that, convolution architectures with shared parameters on top of feature extraction part are treated as a common feature embedding function to project the modality-specific inputs into a common space spanned by 3D convolution feature maps.
 To clarify, $C_{R}(\cdot)$ and $C_{I}(\cdot)$ are denoted as transformation functions from the input images to common space features for RGB images and IR images respectively.
-Given an RGB image R and an IR image I, the extracted 3D common features $F_{R}$ and $F_{I}$ are represented by
+Given an RGB image $R$ and an IR image $I$, the extracted 3D common features $F_{R}$ and $F_{I}$ are represented by

 where $h_{F}$, $w_{F}$ and $c_{F}$ are the height, width, and number of channels respectively.